qiime2/docs/source/tutorials/pd-mice.rst

 Microbiome data is inherently sparse (has a lot of zeros) and compositional (everything adds up to 1).
 Because of this, traditional statistical methods that you may be familiar with such as anova or t-test are not appropriate for the data and lead to a high false positive rate.
 ANCOM is a compositionally aware alternative that allows to test for differentially abundant features.
 If you’re unfamiliar with the technique, it’s worthwhile to review the `ANCOM paper`_ to better understand the method.

 Before we being, we're going to filter out low abundance/low prevelance ASVs.
 Filtering can provide better resolution and limit FDR penalty on features that are too far below the noise threshhold to be applicable to a statistical test.
 A feature that shows up with 10 counts may be a real feature that is present only in htat sample, may be a feature that's present in several samples but only got amplified and sequenced in one sample because PCR is a somewhat stocahastic process, or it may be noise.
 It's not possible to tell, so feature-based analysis may be better after filtering low abundance features.
-However, filtering also shifts the compositional composition of a sample further disrupting.
+However, filtering also shifts the composition of a sample further disrupting the relationship.
+Here, the filtering is performed as trade off between the model, computation, and statistical

 .. command-block::